This Discussion channel is currently closed.

 Default_avatar

-RC Anderson about 8 years ago
+RC Anderson almost 9 years ago

 I am retired and am opposed to a rate increase.
 I am on a fixed income and can ill afford a rate increase.
 Natural gas and oil prices are down and are not forecasted to rise significantly in the near future.
 Perhaps Xcel should look to reduce costs before asking for increase after increase.
 I would like to know how many aircraft Xcel either leases or owns and at what cost and I'd like some justification for this luxurious expense.
 I ask respectfully request that Xcel's request be denied.